YaoGraphicsDev/yaographicsdev.github.io/_posts/2024-01-21-brdf-and-btdf.md

 \end{equation}
 $$

 $\eta$ denotes the index of refraction.
-An explanation of this equation based on energy conservation can be found in 9.5.2 of the PBRT book.[^d] Intuitively it can be explained as incident irradiance getting compressed to a smaller solid angle at the interface when light propagates from a optically rarer medium to a denser one, resulting in a stronger exitant radiance.
+An explanation of this equation based on energy conservation can be found in 9.5.2 of the PBRT book fourth edition.[^d] Intuitively it can be explained as incident irradiance getting compressed to a smaller solid angle at the interface when light propagates from a optically rarer medium to a denser one, resulting in a stronger exitant radiance.

 As for the Jacobian, there is also a geometric derivation, shown in Figure 7 of the GGX paper[^c].
 The Jacobian is formulated as $\left\lVert\frac{\partial\omega_{\mathbf{h}}}{\partial\omega_{\mathbf{o}}}\right\rVert$.
 While in our case, we need $\left\lVert\frac{\partial\omega_{\mathbf{h}}}{\partial\omega_{\mathbf{i}}}\right\rVert$, the rate of change of $\omega_\mathbf{h}$ with respect to $\omega_\mathbf{i}$.
 [Figure 2](#fig2) illustrates how $\left\lVert\frac{\partial\omega_{\mathbf{h}}}{\partial\omega_{\mathbf{i}}}\right\rVert$ is derived.
 The idea is similar to that of $\left\lVert\frac{\partial\omega_{\mathbf{h}}}{\partial\omega_{\mathbf{o}}}\right\rVert$ presented in the GGX paper.